 Understanding what trauma-informed care is and why it matters begins with understanding trauma.
 Trauma refers to lived experiences that exceed an individual’s ability to cope.
 What constitutes trauma can vary from person to person.
 Psychology Today writes, “events are traumatic to the degree that they undermine a person’s sense of safety in the world and create a sense that catastrophe could strike at any time.”

 Whether the traumatic event is a one-time experience (such as a natural disaster or assault) or the ongoing, inescapable situations that psychologists identify as complex trauma (such as the cycles of abuse endured by human trafficking survivors), trauma fundamentally changes the way people view the world.
 A survivor’s nervous system is rewired to react as though they are in constant danger.

 That false view of reality is often reinforced by traffickers’ psychological manipulation.
 Days, months, or even years of dehumanization, invalidation, and abuse can erode a survivor’s sense of their own worth and perception of reality.
 This often makes it challenging for survivors to accept that what happened to them really was abusive.
 Often, their warped memory poses a barrier to getting accurate testimony in court.

-The brain and body science of trauma is a complicated field, requiring equally complex and nuanced methods of treatment for traumatized trafficking survivors.
+The brain and body science of trauma is a complicated field, requiring equally complex and nuanced methods of trauma-informed care for human trafficking survivors.

 A study conducted by King’s College London evaluated the mental health of 130 survivors of human trafficking.
 It found that close to 80% of women and 40% of men experienced PTSD (post-traumatic stress disorder), depression, or anxiety.
 One common symptom of PTSD is the inability to separate past and present emotions.
 A survivor often relives the trauma through uncontrollable flashbacks, their brain and nervous system reverting to the same state of terror that they were in during the original event.